hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013235v1-epiptrack-rethinking-prompt-modeling-with-explicit-and-implicit-prom.md

 ---
 layout: default
-title: EPIPTrack: Rethinking Prompt Modeling with Explicit and Implicit Prompts for Multi-Object Tracking
+title: "EPIPTrack: Rethinking Prompt Modeling with Explicit and Implicit Prompts for Multi-Object Tracking"
 ---

 # EPIPTrack: Rethinking Prompt Modeling with Explicit and Implicit Prompts for Multi-Object Tracking